MWC 2025: Innovations to increase engagement and efficiency in telecom business

-In the highly competitive telecom and service provider markets worldwide, companies face equally complex challenges: attracting new customers, retaining existing ones, and increasing their engagement.
-Innovative solutions such as gamification and reward systems, are becoming powerful tools to achieve these goals, allowing companies not only to maintain customer interest but also to significantly improve their loyalty.
+BARCELONA, Spain, Feb.
+28, 2025 (GLOBE NEWSWIRE) -- In the highly competitive telecom and service provider markets worldwide, companies face equally complex challenges: attracting new customers, retaining existing ones, and increasing their engagement.
+Innovative solutions, such as gamification and reward systems, are becoming powerful tools to achieve these goals, allowing companies not only to maintain customer interest but also to significantly improve their loyalty.
 In this context, at MWC 2025 in Barcelona, QazCode will present its solutions designed to help overcome these challenges across different markets.

 Gamification as an easy way to increase loyalty